Liberty Aviation Museum

 The Liberty Aviation Museum is located near Port Clinton, Ohio, United States, adjacent to the Erie–Ottawa International Airport.

 History

 The Liberty Aviation Museum owns a 1928 Ford 5-AT Tri-motor, currently operating with the Experimental Aircraft Association for the Fly the Ford tour.
 The Tri-Motor Heritage Foundation is also based at the museum where some volunteers of the EAA Chapter 1247 are restoring an Island Airlines 1929 5-AT Ford Trimotor.

+The museum opened on 20 July 2012.

 Also at the Liberty Aviation Museum, is the Tin Goose Diner.
 The diner is a vintage 1950s O'Mahoney diner, originally operating in Jim Thorpe, Pennsylvania under the name of Sunrise Diner.
 The Diner became a permanent addition to the Liberty Aviation Museum in 2012.

-In 2015, the museum won a lawsuit against Treasure Cove Marina, arguing that they were overcharged for the restoration of their PT-boat-PT-728.
+In 2015, the museum won a lawsuit against Treasure Cove Marina, arguing that they were overcharged for the restoration of their PT-boat, PT-728.

 The museum announced it had received permission to build a new 12,000 sqft hangar in July 2025.
+The hangar was completed by September 2026.